react-navigation/react-navigation/docs/guides/Redux-Integration.md

 # Redux Integration

+### Roadmap for redux integration
+1. To handle your app's navigation state in redux, you can pass your own `navigation` prop to a navigator.

+2. Once you pass your own navigation prop to the navigator, the default [`navigation`](https://reactnavigation.org/docs/navigators/navigation-prop) prop gets destroyed, you need to pass your own `navigation` prop.
+You will most probably pass the `navigation` prop's properties that you want to access.
+Normally  [`state`](https://reactnavigation.org/docs/navigators/navigation-prop#state-The-screen's-current-stateroute) and [`dispatch`](https://reactnavigation.org/docs/navigators/navigation-prop#dispatch-Send-an-action-to-the-router) properties are passed to the navigator.
+You will learn how to pass those properties further in this guide.
+Suppose if you didn't pass `dispatch`  to the navigator and only passes `state` than you can't access `dispatch` further in your Components.
+Again this is because the default `navigation` prop was destroyed which includes the defualt `dispatch` method of react-navigation.

-To handle your app's navigation state in redux, you can pass your own `navigation` prop to a navigator.
-Once you pass your own navigation prop to the navigator, the navigator loses defualt [`navigation`](https://reactnavigation.org/docs/navigators/navigation-prop) prop.
-So we have to pass the two basic and must have properties of `navigation` prop namely `state` and `dispatch`, else we will not be able to access `this.props.navigation.state` and `this.props.navigation.dispatch` in the components.
-The state will be fed from the reducer assigned to handle navigation state and the `dispatch` will be redux's default `dispatch`.
+3. The `state` will be fed from the reducer assigned to handle navigation state and the `dispatch` will be redux's default `dispatch`.
 Thus we will be able to dispatch normal redux actions using `this.props.navigation.dispatch(ACTION)`, reducer will update the navigation state on the basis of dispatched action, the new navigation state will then be passed to the navigator.

-Following is the detailed explanation of how things work:
+### Details regarding redux integration
 With redux, your app's state is defined by a reducer.
 Each navigation router effectively has a reducer, called `getStateForAction`.
 The following is a minimal example of how you might use navigators within a redux application:

 ```es6